Stainless Steel

 This ferritic alloy contains 16% chromium and no nickel.
 It is highly magnetic and offers only very basic corrosion resistance, nowhere near as good as the 300 series alloys.
 It has limited forming and welding characteristics and it can not be hardened by heat treating.

-Popular uses for 430 stainless steel are similar to 304 stainless steel, but is available at a lower cost and provides less corrosion resistance.
+Popular uses for polished 430 stainless steel are similar to 304 stainless steel, but this alloy is available at a lower cost while providing less corrosion resistance.

 441

-Popular users for 441 stainless steel include appliances, food and kitchen equipment, heat exchangers, and architectural projects.
+Popular uses for 441 stainless steel include appliances, food and kitchen equipment, heat exchangers, and architectural projects.

 Duplex